 A parent or other authorized adult must go to the front office to sign the student out.
+Parents must check in using the QR code in order to enter the building.
 The Academy will check the identity of the adult seeking to sign the student out.
 After the adult's identity is verified, the Academy will call for the student.
 For safety reasons and to preserve the learning environment, the Academy does not allow parents to go to a classroom to retrieve a child.
 If the student returns to school later that day, the parent or authorized adult must accompany the student to the front office and sign the student in, and provide documentation concerning the reason for the absence.
 The Academy will not release a student to anyone other than a parent or other adult authorized by the parent.

 A student who becomes ill during the school day should, with the teacher's permission, report to the Headmaster and/or school nurse.
-The Headmaster and/or school nurse will decide whether the student should be sent home and will notify the student's parent of the student's illness.
+The Headmaster and/or school nurse will decide whether the student should be sent home and will notify the student's parents of the student's illness.
 The sign-out procedures discussed above must be followed.